 Artifact rejection scheme

-Under the Cybathlon BCI race regulations, all teams should embed an artifact removal or rejection framework into their BCI system, ensuring that the their pilot’s avatar is actuated by means of brain signals only, without interference from other signals originating from muscle activity or at the level of the peripheral nervous system.
+Under the Cybathlon BCI race regulations, all teams should embed an artifact removal or rejection framework into their BCI system, ensuring that the their pilot’s avatar is actuated by means of brain signals only, without interference from other signals originating from muscle activity or at the level of the peripheral nervous system (PNS).
 Thus, the Brain Tweakers artifact control scheme targeted the detection of electrooculogram (EOG) and facial electromyogram (EMG) signals, upon which the BCI output was blocked for a configurable interval preventing any outgoing command towards the pilot’s BrainRunners avatar.
 Respecting the need for a minimally obtrusive setup, only 4 electrode/sensor pairs are employed to extract two bipolar EOG channels, by means of a second synced g.USBamp device.
-One sensor is placed on either eye canthus, a third one on the pilot’s nasion bone, while the last sensor acts as the reference and is placed on the pilot’s forehead (Fig. S1B).
+One sensor is placed on either eye canthus, a third one on the pilot’s nasion bone, while the last sensor acts as the reference and is placed on the pilot’s forehead (S3B Fig).
 In sync with the EEG acquisition, EOG signals are acquired at 512 Hz in frames of 62.5 ms. Artifact detection is performed separately on each consecutive frame, resulting in very fluid and responsive detection of artifact onset and offset.
 For each frame, the original channels EOGi, i ∈ [1, 4], are combined to form a horizontal (EOGh = EOG1 - EOG3) and a vertical (EOGv = EOG2 - (EOG1 + EOG3)/2) channel, specializing in capturing horizontal and vertical eye movements, respectively.
 The average of all channels was also extracted and monitored as it is particularly sensitive to eye blinks and intense facial muscle flexions.
 All channels were band-pass filtered between 1 and 10 Hz with a second-order Butterworth filter and rectified.
 Finally, the processed channel frames are compared against a common configurable threshold.
 The individual frame decision was 1 when any of the processed samples within the current frame exceeds the threshold and 0 otherwise.
 The final artifact detection module would communicate an artifact onset event to the game controller upon a frame decision transition from 0 to 1, signaling the blocking of the BCI output.
 An artifact offset event lifting the BCI command blocking was issued after a configurable timeout since the latest artifact onset detection.

 Game control paradigm